-Take a series of photographs from different angles – see the examples below.
-Ask another person to help you by playing with your child while you take the photographs so her eyes don’t follow the camera.
+Take a series of photographs from different angles – see the example below.
+Ask another person to help you by playing with your child while you take the photographs so their eyes don’t follow the camera.

-Check each photograph carefully for abnormalities such as a white reflex, no red reflex, or reflexes that do not look the same in both eyes..
+Check each photograph carefully for abnormalities such as a white reflex, no fundal reflex, or reflexes that do not look the same in both eyes..

 Regular Eye Exams